 Here are the tools you will need to create SOP’s like a Boss:

-Of course I am using these tools to create this explanation.
+I use these tools to create my SOP explanations.
 So here we go…

 First think of a few tasks that are fairly simple to do but that take you a significant amount of time to perform.
 After you have a few in mind pick one that you think would be easy to document.
 Keep that task in mind as I explain how I create my SOP’s.